aliabbasi2000/SemEval2025-Task11-Evaluation/README.md

 ```

-This script will validate the structure and content of the file, checking for:
+This script checks for:

-- Proper formatting (check example for submission format: [Track A (English)](https://github.com/emotion-analysis-project/SemEval2025-Task11-Evaluation/blob/main/sample_submission_format/pred_eng_a%20copy.csv) and [Track B (German)](https://github.com/emotion-analysis-project/SemEval2025-Task11-Evaluation/blob/main/sample_submission_format/pred_eng_a%20copy.csv))
+- Proper structure and format.
-- Inclusion of all necessary predictions
+- Inclusion of predictions for all necessary languages.
-- Compatibility with the task’s standards
+- General compliance with the shared task’s requirements.

+Make sure that this script runs without errors before proceeding to evaluation.

+- Example for Proper formatting:  [Track A (English)](https://github.com/emotion-analysis-project/SemEval2025-Task11-Evaluation/blob/main/sample_submission_format/pred_eng_a%20copy.csv) and [Track B (German)](https://github.com/emotion-analysis-project/SemEval2025-Task11-Evaluation/blob/main/sample_submission_format/pred_eng_a%20copy.csv))

 ##  4. Run the Evaluation